imathrowback/telarafly/RUNINGREADME.txt

 Step 1
 ------

-Edit nif2obj.properties and set the values to whatever your environment is.
+Edit telarafly.cfg and set the values to whatever your environment is.
 Most Directories must have \\ ending them

 ASSETS_DIR      - Path to RIFT assets directory ASSETS_MANIFEST - Path to RIFT manifest file